dougeby/IntuneDocs/intune/certficates-pfx-configure.md

   - Microsoft Intune Certificate Connector - for authentication and S/MIME email signing scenarios
   - PFX Certificate Connector for Microsoft Intune - for S/MIME email encryption scenarios.

-  Intune supports install of the *Imported PFX Certificate Connector* on the same server as the *Microsoft Intune Certificate Connector*.
+  Intune supports install of the *PFX Certificate Connector* on the same server as the *Microsoft Intune Certificate Connector*.

 ## Export the root certificate from the Enterprise CA